 - Some people eat sweet hummus with a spoon (like I do with Nutella), although a dipping vehicle adds more texture to the creaminess of the hummus.

-- You could pair your pumpkin hummus with chocolate hummus at the table to let your guests choose their dessert or mix the flavors together on one waffle cone chip.
+- You could pair your pumpkin hummus with chocolate hummus or homemade chocolate gravy at the table to let your guests choose their dessert or mix the flavors together on one waffle cone chip.

-- Serve your hummus with an apple cider or foamy latte to bring out the autumn flavors in this fall dessert.
+- Serve your hummus with an apple cider, toasted marshmallow latte or pumpkin pie punch to bring out the autumn flavors in this fall dessert.

-This recipe also contains dairy products that can spoil quickly, so refrigerate the leftovers in a sealed container afterward.
-For maximum freshness, eat the hummus within 5 days or less.
+This recipe contains dairy products that can spoil quickly, so refrigerate it in a sealed container.
+For maximum freshness, eat the hummus within 3-4 days or less.

 Ingredients